SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

 * **For Azure Blob storage**
    * Include Digicert (Baltimore CyberTrust Root) certificate file for SSL connection

 > Note : The certificate authority for Azure Blob storage is Digicert, hence we need to include Digicert Root (Baltimore CyberTrust Root) certification for SSL connection to be successful.
-This certificate is already included in the release package in linear array format "http_batimore_ca.pem.h" which can be directly used for SSL connection to Azure Blob storage.
+This certificate is already included in the SDK in linear array format "http_batimore_ca.pem.h" which can be directly used for SSL connection to Azure Blob storage.

    * Extract the hostname from Azure Blob storage URL `https://<Your-Blob-Name>.blob.core.windows.net/rps/firmware.rps` and provide it in hostname